From Bob Dylan to The Beatles: 8 songs Bruce Springsteen couldn’t live without

 He’s still a Stones fan to this day but ‘It’s All Over Now’ had a more poignant role in Springsteen’s life, saying it “held a special place for me because when I got thrown out of my first band, I went home that night and I was pissed off, so I said ‘All right I’m going to be a lead guitar player’.
 And for some reason that solo felt like something I might be able to manage.
 I put the record on and I sat there all night until I was able to scrape up some relatively decent version of Keith’s solo.
 It was a very important record for me as it was the first solo I ever learned.”

 Springsteen wasn’t all about tight jeans and getting down and dirty though,—well, not all the time.
-The singer soon found beauty in the softer moments of music too as the blue-collar rocker found a spot on his list of favourites for Van Morrison’s ‘Madame George’, “Astral Weeks was an extremely important record for me.
+The singer soon found beauty in the softer moments of music too as the blue-collar rocker found a spot on his list of favourites for Van Morrison’s ‘Madame George’.
+Despite Morrison’s recent movement as the leading anti-lockdown poster boy, a few years prior, Springsteen’s love for the star is clear.
+“Astral Weeks was an extremely important record for me.
 It made me trust in beauty, it gave me a sense of the divine.
 The divine just seems to run through the veins of that entire album.”

 It’s clear that the singer holds the medium of full-length albums in very high regards indeed.
 As he navigates personal questions and delves into the music, Springsteen nearly always mentions the album from which the song spawned.
 Marvin Gaye’s ‘What’s Going On’, his fourth selection, is another example: “This entire record, from start to finish, is a masterpiece.
 It was sultry and sexual while at the same time dealing with street level politics.
 That had a big influence on me.”
 The ability to deal with difficult issues without being stuck inside them would be something Springsteen would employ throughout his career.